ZapySolo/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- To analyse the data of a loan company and share the observations.
-- What is the background of your project?
+- Background of the project is to analyse the data of loan lending company.
-- What is the business probem that your project is trying to solve?
+- Giving insights of data available and suggesting users who are likely to default.
-- What is the dataset that is being used?
+- Private dataset has been provided by Upgrad Team of a Lendning Club company.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->